ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>Rain showers.
-Cloudy.
-High near 57, with temperatures falling to around 46 in the afternoon.
-West wind around 10 mph, with
+         <h3>This Afternoon</h3>Rain showers likely.
+Mostly cloudy.
+High near 57, with temperatures falling to around 47 in the afternoon.
+West wind around
-         gusts as high as 30 mph.
-Chance of precipitation is 80%.<br></div>
+         8 mph, with gusts as high as 30 mph.
+Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">